adombrowiak/adombrowiak/README.md

 <h3>About Me</h3>

 My name is [Aaron Dombrowiak](https://www.linkedin.com/in/aaron-dombrowiak/), and I am a dedicated cybersecurity professional with a strong foundation in both education and hands-on experience.
-I hold a Bachelor’s Degree in Cyber Defense from Davenport University and am currently pursuing a Master’s Degree in Cybersecurity Technology at the University of Maryland.
+I hold a B.S. in Cyber Defense from Davenport University and have completed an M.S. in Cybersecurity Technology at the University of Maryland Global Campus, pending official conferral in 2025.
 In addition to my academic background, I am Security+ certified, and continuously advancing my skills and knowledge through studying for certifications like CISSP and CySA+.
 My commitment to this field is unwavering, and I am always eager to learn and grow.

 Driven by a passion for safeguarding digital assets, I specialize in protecting sensitive information and ensuring secure infrastructures.
 My goal is to leverage my expertise in cybersecurity to help organizations implement robust security frameworks, promoting a safer digital landscape for everyone.